talon-one/TalonOne.cs/docs/ManagementApi.md

 List coupons that match the given attributes

-Gets a list of all the coupons with attributes matching the query criteria
+Lists all the coupons with attributes matching the query criteria.

 ### Example
 ```csharp